AbsoluteVirtueXI/protocol-audit/keystore_full_audit.md

 }
 ```

-By following our recommendations in the `Modularity` section, unit tests can be written per module which permit a better granularity for testing software components.
+By following our recommendations in the [Add modularity by using the library crate for `Keystore` type and its associated methods and functions](#add-modularity-by-using-the-library-crate-for-keystore-type-and-its-associated-methods-and-functions) section, unit tests can be written per module which permit a better granularity for testing software components.

 # Security